reframejs/reframe/readme.md

 > All you need to create a web app is one React component and one page config per page.

-And, if you need to, **everything is customizable**:
-You can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.

 Let's create a web app by defining a page config `HelloPage`:

 ~~~jsx